 From the Cognac region to the sea by bike on the Flow Vélo

-This new cycle route has become a must for cyclists because of its landscapes, its bucolic charm and its historical and cultural heritage.
-This route invites you to follow the Charente from Angoulême to the sea at La Rochelle.
-Along the water's edge you will pass through cities of art and history such as Cognac and Rochefort, surrounded by vineyards.
+This cycle route has become a must-see for cyclists due to its landscapes, its bucolic charm, and its historical and cultural heritage.
+This trip invites you to follow the Charente River from Angoulême to the seaside at La Rochelle.
+Along the water, you'll visit cities of art and history like Cognac, Saintes, and Rochefort, and cross the Cognac vineyards.
+The route follows the Flow Vélo and the Vélodyssée from Rochefort.

 Highlights of the stay :